espressif/vscode-esp-idf-extension/README.md

     > **NOTE:** you can start or stop the OpenOCD from Visual Studio Code using the **ESP-IDF: OpenOCD Manager** command or from the `OpenOCD Server (Running | Stopped)` button in the visual studio code status bar.

-24. If you want to start a debug session, just press `F5` (make sure you had at least build, flash and openOCD is connecting correctly so the debugger works correctly).
+24. If you want to start a debug session, just press `F5` (make sure you had at least build, flash and OpenOCD is connecting correctly so the debugger works correctly).

 Check the [Troubleshooting](#Troubleshooting) section if you have any issues.